Duality Symmetry of Quantum Electrodynamics and Magnetic Charges: Dual transformation of QED Lagrangian

 \section{Dual transformation of QED Lagrangian}

 In this section, we show how to obtain the QED Lagrangian in the symmetric representation via a dual transformation,

 We note that according to the Maxwell equation, the electric filed (a vector) changes its sign but the magnetic field (a pseudo-vector) does not under the space inversion.
-Thus, the rotation angle $\theta$ must be a pseudo-scalar, which change its sign under the parity inversion and the time reversal, but keep invariant under the charge reversal~\cite{jackson1999classical}.
+Thus, the rotation angle $\theta$ must be a pseudo-scalar, which changes its sign ($\theta\rightarrow -\theta$) under the parity inversion and the time reversal, but keep invariant under the charge reversal~\cite{jackson1999classical}.
+We can also verify that the electric charge $\tilde{q}_e$ is a scalar and the dual charge $\tilde{q}_m$ is a pseudo-scalar.

 In the conventional asymmetric representation, the QED Lagrange density contains three part: $\mathcal{L}_{\rm QED}=\mathcal{L}_{D}+\mathcal{L}_{M}+\mathcal{L}_{{\rm int}}$.
 The Lagrangina density of the Dirac field is given by